“Can anything good come out of Nazareth?”

 For instance, the Hebrew word for Christians is Notzrim meaning “from Nazareth” and Jesus’ original Hebrew name was Joshua.
 I would never have guessed it!

-Lastly, the concept of “Christians” as a separate religion only developed in the second half of the 1st Century AD, a good few decades after Christ’s lifetime, thanks to St. Paul who spread the faith to non-Jews.
+Lastly, I found out that the concept of “Christians” as a separate religious group only developed in the second half of the 1st Century AD, a good few decades after Christ’s lifetime, all thanks to St. Paul who spread the faith to non-Jews.
 Before this, his followers were still called Jews.
 And the very word Christ is derived from the Hebrew word Messiah, the “Saviour.”

 What was also interesting for me was that Christian Nazareth was the Jewish State of Israel’s most Arab city.
 The White Mosque in the Old City is taken in the same breath as Mary’s Well by travellers.